eleinadani/eleinadani.github.io/projects.md

 * **[Human readable dump of GraalVM native image binary files].** The GraalVM native image framework can be used to (ahead-of-time) compile Java applications to highly-optimized binary files, with great startup performance.
 In this project we want to develop a tool to disassemble GraalVM native image binary files, making it possible to reverse-engineer their content producing (where possible) a human-readable output.
 Related work [(1)](https://www.graalvm.org/22.0/reference-manual/native-image/).

-* **[Snapshot-repeat compilation caching].** Advanced compiler optimizations are often implemented with Graph traversal and Graph rewriting algorithms, converting a Graph data structure (IR) from after applying each optimization.
-Given the often complex nature of such graphs, a typical compiler would always perform all optimizations on all graphs, without caching.
-In this project we want to explore the usage of alternative data structures that would allow caching of a compiler IRs.
-In this way, the overall runtime cost of JIT compilation would be significantly reduced, as the JIT compiler could re-use graphs from previous compilations.
-Related work [(1)](https://github.com/oracle/graal/).

 * **[Combining CRIU and GraalVM native-image].** GraalVM native image is an open-source language technology that can be used to create optimized, cloud-ready binary executables for Java.
 By leveraging Ahead-of-time compilation of Java code, GraalVM native images can significantly reduce applications’ startup time, leading to reduced cold starts in Cloud deployments such as AWS Lambda.
 CRIU is an emerging technology provided by the Linux kernel aimed at the same goal: minimize applications startup time.
 Unlike GraalVM native image, CRIU leverages “user-space” snapshotting.
 In this project we want to explore how the two technologies can be combined in order to minimize even further the startup latency of Cloud applications.
 Related work [(1)](https://criu.org/Main_Page).